#Step 3 - API Key Authentication

 you're done.

-After your API Key consumer is created, click the copy button (next to the eye icon) to copy your new API Key.
+After your API Key consumer is created, copy your new API Key by clicking the copy button (next to the eye icon).

 Navigate back to the Route Designer, and select your route.
 Next to the path of your route, click the Test button and fire off a request.